laboni-prod/pixelpenwords/ppw_website_astro_theme/src/content/tools/debt-management-dashboard.md

 ## How to Get It

-1. Click the **Get it on Gumroad** button above.
+1. Click the **Get the Template** button above.
-2. You’ll be redirected to my secure Gumroad checkout page.
+2. A secure Gumroad checkout window will open instantly.
 3. Enter any amount you’d like (starting at $5).
 4. Download instantly after checkout.
 5. Open the Access Template PDF inside.
 You'll find the instructions to 'Get Template' and make your copy inside the PDF.